TTtianTT/ECPE-Group-Repo/README.md

 ## Discussion
   1.The original ECPE-MM-R paper didn't give the precision and recall rate of three turns.
+  New gigaword dataset may only study the distance 1 knowledge.
   2.I think emotion clause itself cannot be the cause of the emotion. we can translate the corpus clause by clause using translate software or algorithms 3.Why choose delta = 0.7?
 More theoretical support is needed.